This Bible History Daily feature was originally published in November 2012. It has been updated.—Ed.

 Sidnie White Crawford establishes a second scribal connection between Masada and the Qumran scrolls.
 Nine copies of the sectarian Songs of the Sabbath Sacrifice manuscript were discovered in two caves at Qumran, and another was discovered at Masada in the same locus as the Joshua Apocryphon.
 Sidnie White Crawford posits that “it seems likely that some manuscripts from Qumran were carried south by refugees fleeing the Roman destruction of Qumran in 68 C.E.
 But that’s only a best guess.”

-Read Sidnie White Crawford, “Scribe Links Qumran and Masada” as it appears in the November/December 2012 issue of Biblical Archaeology Review.
+BAS Library Members: Read the full article “Scribe Links Qumran and Masada” by Sidnie White Crawford as it appears in the November/December 2012 issue of Biblical Archaeology Review.